-Okay, that’s a long list but it contains some good advice and I’m sure you’ll be able to add to it.
+That is a long list but it contains some good advice.
 Acting in the way that’s been suggested means seeing yourself as just as important as others so self esteem comes into this too.
 We all deserve to be treated with respect and as equals.

-This approach lends itself to a model used in CBT known as positive selfishness.
+This approach lends itself to a model used in CBT known as ‘Positive Selfishness’.
 A positively selfish person puts themselves first without wanting to cause any deliberate ill effects on others.
-A negatively selfish person puts themselves first in all things, including to the deliberate detriment of others.
-They may think they are better or more deserving, and this justifies the way they behave.
+A negatively selfish person puts themselves first in all things, irrespective of the effect it has on others.
+They do this because they may think they are better or more deserving, and this justifies the way they behave.